cpske/ISP/refactoring/index.md

 * Signs that code needs refactoring -- sometimes called "code smells", a term I *dislike*
 * What does "improve code" mean?
 Software principles provide objective guides.
-* Guide lines for when and how to refactor
+* Guide lines for when and how to refactor:
-  - code should be working before refactoring
+  1. code should be working before refactoring
-  - you must have tests before refactoring
+  2. you must have tests before refactoring
-  - refactor is small steps and only one at a time
+  3. refactor is small steps and only one at a time
-  - don't add new functionality while you refactor
+  4. don't add new functionality while you refactor
-  - test the result of each refactoring and commit it before doing the next refactoring
+  5. test the result of each refactoring and commit it before doing the next refactoring
 * Common refactorings, with names
-* Refactoring Python and Java using an IDE
+* Refactoring Python or Java using an IDE
   - Eclipse, IntelliJ (aka PyCharm), and Netbeans provide good refactoring tools
-  - VS Code can perform some refactoring, but not as good as the IDE above
+  - VS Code can perform some refactoring, but not as good as Eclipse & IntelliJ/PyCharm

 ### Presentation Slides